AlonKellner/alonkellner.github.io/_posts/en-us/2024-08-14-lessons-from-launch.md

 Exactly two weeks ago I launched my first open-source project, WaloViz.

-WOW.
+**WOW**.

-Launching an open source is a journey, I just started mine and I'm already blown away by what happened, and what I learned and am learning along the way.
+Launching an open-source is a journey, I just started mine and I'm already blown away by what happened, and what I learned and am learning along the way.

 But that's where I am now, the present day, I should start from the beginning.

+In this post I'll share with you my process, if you're planning on starting or launching an open-source project - this is the post for you :)

-> If you don't know what's WaloViz, read [the WaloViz Project Page](../../../projects/open-source_2024-07-25_waloviz) or [the WaloViz Launch blog post](../portfolio-start).
+> If you don't know what's WaloViz, read [the WaloViz Project Page](../../../projects/open-source_2024-07-25_waloviz) or [the WaloViz Launch blog post](../waloviz-out).

 ## Preparations

-WaloViz is the successor of the earlier version called WaViz, it wasn't open-source, just an internal tool that I knew could be useful for more people.
+WaloViz is the successor of the earlier version called WaViz, it wasn't open-source, just an internal tool that I knew could be useful for other people.
-When I started working on WaloViz I already knew what features are needed and what technical challenges lie ahead, so development was easy.
+When I started working on WaloViz I already knew what features are needed and what technical challenges lie ahead, so development went smoothly.

 Still, I worked hard on other more crucial things.
 Three in particular:

 ### Open-Sourcability

-Following open-source principals, read the [opensource.guide](https://opensource.guide/), I learned a lot from it.
+I tried following open-source principles, read the [opensource.guide](https://opensource.guide/), I learned a lot from it.
-I also invested a lot of time in integrating automation and development tools to make it easy for the casual beginner contributor:
+I also invested a lot of time in integrating automation and development tools to make it easy for the casual beginner contributor to join in:

 1. [Github Actions](https://docs.github.com/en/actions) - A versatile CI\CD solution with a huge community, for automated CI\CD pipelines, WaloViz uses it to automate docs creation, package publishing, CI validations etc.
 2. [VSCode Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers) - A Docker based local development environment, for easy on-boarding and development setup, you literally just open the repo and it does all of the rest for you.
-3. [pre-commit](https://pre-commit.com/) - A framework for managing pre-commit hooks, it runs Pyright, Ruff, Prettier and more automatic validations and fixes over the entire codebase on every single commit, as well as on every push with Github Actions.
+3. [pre-commit](https://pre-commit.com/) - A framework for managing pre-commit hooks, it integrates Pyright, Ruff, Prettier and more automatic validations and fixes, and applies them over the entire codebase on every single commit, as well as on every push with Github Actions.
 4. [Pyright](https://microsoft.github.io/pyright/#/) - Python Static Typing, It uncovers tons of potential bugs, worth the effort.
 5. [Ruff](https://docs.astral.sh/ruff/) - Python Formatting & Linting, it is fast and furious, your code will look and feel much better.
 6. [Prettier](https://prettier.io/docs/en/) - Markdown, YAML and JSON Formatting, things are just prettier with it :)